corp-por/codex-website/source/faq/index.md

 # How can I support CODEX?

->The best way to support CODEX is via our Patreon.
+>The best way to support CODEX is by joining our Discord and donating to us there!